bhavishjan/metalslug_project/README.md

 I have done a lot better than my previous semester project and I am proud of that.

-For more technical details, see the code yourself (If you are this much interested).
+For more technical details, see the code yourself (If you are interested).

-Cheers!
+I would like to thank Ma'am Munnaza Nida for teaching me this course.